 Drexler, Rosalia lead Latin Grammys with 2 wins each

-The Spanish sensation Rosalía defeated urban music stars including J Balvin and Daddy Yankee and won the Latin Grammy for best urban fusion/performance for "Malamente."
-The flamenco and trap hit that earned her five nominations also won the award for the best alternative song.
+"We will continue fighting for the rights of the immigrants who have made this country great in the last century,” Fher Olvera said, referring to the United States.
+“They were the difference for this country to be as big as it is.
+We will fight for Mother Earth, we will fight for women’s rights and we will continue fighting to make songs from the heart and soul.”

-"This is incredible, it's a dream," said Rosalia, who dedicated the award "to all the women in the industry who have taught me that it is possible because thanks to them I'm here," and her brother.
+The band took the opportunity to announce that after two years without playing live, they will start a world tour next year.

-Marc Anthony, Will Smith and Bad Bunny kicked off the Latin Grammy Awards with a performance of their racy single “Esta Rico,” while the first award of Thursday’s ceremony went to Laura Pausini for best traditional pop vocal album with “Hazte Sentir.”
+Marc Anthony, Will Smith and Bad Bunny kicked off the night with a performance of their racy single “Esta Rico.”

 “Daddy, this is for you,” Manuelle said looking up after mentioning his father’s death earlier this year.